Chungthang: History

 Chungthang Valley is believed to be a holy place which has been blessed by Guru Padmasambhava, the patron saint of Sikkim.
-There is a rock here which to this day bears the hand and footprints of Saint Padmasambhava.
+There is a rock here which to this day bears the handprints and footprints of Saint Padmasambhava.
 From a small opening in the rock there is continuous flow of mineral water.
 There is a small patch of land here from which grows paddy every year.
 The nature defying miracle is believed to be the blessing of Guru Padmasambhava who sprinkled a handful of grain on the spot that has sprouted paddy ever since.
 Chungthang is a good place to halt before one takes off for the more alpine regions of Lachen, Lachung and the Yumthang Valley.
-Chungthang is mired in myths and legends, one such being that this is the place from where the word 'Demazong' [the hidden valley of rice, as Sikkim is known] first originated.
+Chungthang is mired in myths and legends, one such being that this is the place from where the word 'Demazong' first originated.
+It means 'the hidden valley of rice' as Sikkim is known.